-To assist a student in reaching his academic potential, the school expects each member of the Crespi Carmelite High School community to foster an atmosphere in which a student can demonstrate honesty and integrity.
+In order to assist a student to reach his own academic potential, the school expects each member of the Crespi Carmelite High School community to foster an atmosphere in which a student can demonstrate honesty and integrity.
 To be academically dishonest prohibits a student's ability to receive the maximum benefit from the academic program.